Zetabite/salbot/README.md

 Info
 ------
-This is a discord bot nothing cool
+This is a custom, one use discord bot, nothing cool.

 **Commands**
 ------
 * !ping -- gets a latency of the bot
 * !restart -- restarts and checks for updates
 * !addMember -- adds a member to the member role
-* !removeMember -- removes a memeber from the member role
+* !removeMember -- removes a member from the member role
-* !info|userinfo -- gets the current status of a user (nickname, game, voice channel, join discord date, join server date)
+* !info|userinfo|ui -- gets the current status of a user (nickname, game, voice channel, join discord date, join server date)

 **Todo**
 ------